Tesla’s Biggest Competitor

-Tesla Cars And Their Competitors
+Tesla Future Cars

 Tesla Inc. is an American automobile manufacturing company based in California.
 It specializes in manufacturing of electric vehicles.
 The CEO, Elon Musk has stated that the company aims at making electric cars that can be afforded by the common man.
 Its value surpassed that of Ford in 2017.
 It is said to be the pioneer and the biggest manufacturer of Electric Vehicles or EVs in the world.
 However, many other car manufacturers have joined the wagon as sales of electric vehicles continues to increase.
 Tesla must continue to deliver on promises and bring quality products into the market in order to keep its top spot.